-The mobile payment technology is provided by Passport Parking.
-You can sign up via their website at PassportParking App website and follow the instructions.
-You will be asked to sign up with your cell phone number or you can request a text to complete the sign-up process.
+Absolutely!
+The City's mobile payment technology is provided by Passport Parking.
+To use this service, simply sign-up via their website at PassportParking App website and follow the instructions.

 Contact ParkDurham at 919-560-4157.
 Parking enforcement will be implemented for the illegally parked vehicle

 It depends upon the time of the event.
 If the special event is staffed outside of your access hours, you will be required to pay the special event rate.